GoogleCloudPlatform/cloud-sql-go-connector/README.md

 ### Credentials

-This repo uses the [Application Default Credentials (ADC)][adc] strategy for resolving credentials from an IAM Principal.
+This repo uses the [Application Default Credentials (ADC)][adc] strategy for resolving credentials.
 Please see the [golang.org/x/oauth2/google][google-auth] documentation for more information in how these credentials are sourced.